New Jersey v. Dharun Ravi: September 21: Timeline of Ravi's communications and events

 Ravi's communications, both in person and in texts and tweets, were key evidence in regard to the September 21 incident.
 The prosecution contended that on September 21 Ravi set up his webcam to view a second tryst of Clementi's and advertised it to friends and Twitter followers.
 The viewing was thwarted, they argued, only because Clementi unplugged the computer.
 Ravi said that his messages were made in a joking manner and that he later turned off the webcam so that no viewing would occur.

 Tyler Clementi followed Ravi's Twitter messages, visiting Ravi's Twitter page 38 times on the two days before his suicide.
 Clementi saved two of the messages.
-On September 20 Clementi saw the first message, which Ravi had made a few minutes after the September 19 viewing, and Clementi discussed it with friends.
+On September 20, Clementi saw the first message, which Ravi had made a few minutes after the September 19 viewing, and Clementi discussed it with friends.
 Ravi wrote: "Roommate asked for the room till midnight.
 I went into Molly's room and turned on my webcam.
 I saw him making out with a dude.
 Yay."
-The second saved message was sent by Ravi on September 21 (6:39 p.m.), after Clementi late that afternoon requested private use of the room for another tryst: "Anyone with i-chat, I dare you to video chat me between 9:30 and 12.
+The second saved message was sent by Ravi at 6:39 p.m. on September 21, after Clementi requested private use of the room for another tryst late that afternoon: "Anyone with i-chat, I dare you to video chat me between 9:30 and 12.
 Yes, it's happening again."

 On the afternoon of September 21, Ravi texted his friend Michelle Huang.
 Ravi said that Clementi's guest "was older and creepy and def from the internet".
 He said he had not seen the guest since September 19, but "My webcam checks my bed hahaha.
 I got so creeped out after Sunday."
 He then added, "Yeah keep the gays away."

-Shortly after Ravi sent his "dare you" tweet at 6:39 p.m., Ravi urged Huang to later watch the videostream: "Do it for real!
+Shortly after Ravi sent his "dare you" tweet at 6:39 p.m., Ravi urged Huang to later watch the livestream: "Do it for real!
 I have it pointed at his bed.
 And the monitor is off so he can't see you.
 Be careful it could get nasty."
 At 8:41, in another text conversation, Ravi told Huang that "people are having a viewing party" with rum and beer.

 Ravi told Huang the next day, "It got messed up and didn't work."
 On September 23, Ravi and Huang discussed Clementi's death and Huang asked, "Didn't you say there was a viewing party once. ..."
 Ravi answered, "No that was a joke."